nywinewench/nywinewench.github.io/about.md

 Here in the US, I am constantly seeking great South African wine, and I keep an eye on the South African wine industry; you’ll find [ample discussion of both](/blog) here.
-I’m also exploring the fascinating emerging wine industry of my new home state of Wisconsin––I help out at a vineyard south of Madison, where I’m learning to work with unfamiliar grapes like Marquette and Millot.
-So you’ll find plenty on my winemaking journey and cool-climate viticulture here, too.
+As of fall 2015, I'm also a buyer at a small wine retailer in the great city of Chicago, so I'll be writing about interesting things I learn and find at work, too.

 I am fascinated with the ways wine intersects with society, history, politics, science, and popular culture, and [this blog](/blog) is my space to sort my